HyperCrowd/meme-morph/README.md

 * Fetch news about Jeff Bezos and send the output to a JSON file:
  * `./cli news "jeff bezos" -o json > bezos.json`

-### GeoIP
+### IP

-* Fetch geolocation information about an IP and output it as text to the console:
+* Fetch geolocation and torrent information about an IP and output it as text to the console:
- * `./cli geoip 111.36.178.185`
+ * `./cli ip 111.36.178.185`
-* Fetch geolocation information about an IP and send the output to a CSV file:
+* Fetch geolocation and torrent information about an IP and send the output to a CSV file:
- * `./cli geoip 111.36.178.185 -o csv > geoip.csv`
+ * `./cli ip 111.36.178.185 -o csv > 111.36.178.185.csv`
-* Fetch geolocation information about an IP and send the output to a JSON file:
+* Fetch geolocation and torrent information about an IP and send the output to a JSON file:
- * `./cli geoip 111.36.178.185 -o json > geoip.json`
+ * `./cli ip 111.36.178.185 -o json > 111.36.178.185.json`